ikluft/prefvote/doc/PrefVote_CEF_input.md

 PrefVote interprets files named like \*.cvotes as [Condorcet Election Format (CEF)](https://github.com/CondorcetVote/CondorcetElectionFormat#invalid).
 CEF was developed as a common input file format intended to be supported by voting systems using Condorcet-compatible methods.

-## CEF parameter lines
+## CEF parameter lines and comments

+Comments start with a '#'.
+They do not have to be at the beginning of the line.
+No further parsing of the line is done after the start of a comment.

+CEF parameter lines begin with "#/" followed by the name of the parameter, a colon ':', and the value of the parameter.

 The CEF file begins with parameter lines at the top.
-These must all occur before the first ballot line.
+These must all occur before the first vote line.

     [work in progress - to be continued]

-## CEF ballot lines: syntax diagrams and ABNF definitions
+## CEF vote lines: syntax diagrams and ABNF definitions

-Syntax diagrams and Augmented Backus–Naur Form (ABNF) (see [Internet Standard 68 / RFC 5234](https://tools.ietf.org/html/std68)) define lines of the CEF ballot
+Syntax diagrams and Augmented Backus–Naur Form (ABNF) (see [Internet Standard 68 / RFC 5234](https://tools.ietf.org/html/std68)) define how to parse lines of CEF votes.

 ### tokens